What are the signs that summer is here that you look forward to?

 My single favourite thing to do on a sunny day is get out into the countryside.
 We’re fortunate to live near to some amazing countryside.
 Bolton Abbey is a fantastic spot for a picnic, and we’re also big fans of Skipton Castle.

 We also love to head to Windermere – there are always loads of activities during the school holidays, from climbing walls and high rope courses to sailing workshops.
+An afternoon at windermere definitely tells me summer is here.

 Like all British people walking in the country, of course, we take a picnic (sandwiches and a Thermos, natch), and get gently sun-burned regardless of how much sunscreen we apply.